junxit/us-congress-bills-113/bill.md

 >     - **(B)** represent a cost-effective action;
 >     - **(C)** generate greater returns for taxpayers; and
 >     - **(D)** increase the effectiveness of price discovery.
->   - **(12)** *Auction frequency* Consistent with the annual volumes established under paragraph (2), effective beginning in fiscal year 2016, the Secretary may conduct auctions twice during each fiscal year if the Secretary determines that the auction frequency will—
+>   - **(12)** *Sale schedule and frequency* For fiscal year 2015 the Secretary shall conduct only one auction, which shall precede, and one sale, which shall take place no later than August 1, 2014, with full and final payment for the sale being made no later than September 26, 2014.
+Consistent with the annual volumes established under paragraph (2), effective beginning in fiscal year 2016, the Secretary may conduct auctions twice during each fiscal year if the Secretary determines that the auction frequency will—
 >     - **(A)** not cause a disruption in the supply of helium from the Reserve;
 >     - **(B)** represent a cost-effective action;
 >     - **(C)** generate greater returns for taxpayers; and
 >     - **(D)** increase the effectiveness of price discovery.
+>   - **(13)** *one-time sale*
+>     - **(A)** *In general* Notwithstanding paragraph (4)(A), the Secretary shall hold a one-time sale of helium, no later than August 1, 2014 from amounts available in fiscal year 2016 pursuant to this section.
+Full and final payment for the sale must be made no later than 45 days after the date the sale takes place.
+>     - **(B)** *Volume sold* The volume of helium sold under this paragraph—
+>       - **(i)** shall be at least 250 million cubic feet; and
+>       - **(ii)** shall be made available for sale consistent with paragraph (2)(B).
 > - **(c)** *Phase C: Continued access for Federal users*
 >   - **(1)** *In general* The Secretary shall offer crude helium for sale to Federal users in such quantities, at such times, at such prices required to reimburse the Secretary for the full costs of the sales, and under such terms and conditions as the Secretary determines necessary to carry out this subsection.
 >   - **(2)** *Federal purchases* Federal users may purchase refined helium with priority pipeline access under this subsection from persons who have entered into enforceable contracts to purchase an equivalent quantity of crude helium at the in-kind price from the Secretary.
 >   - **(3)** *Effective date* This subsection applies beginning on the day after the date described in subsection (b)(4)(B).
 > - **(d)** *Phase D: Disposal of assets*
->   - **(1)** *In general* Not earlier than 2 years after the date of commencement of Phase C described in subsection (c) and not later than September 30, 2022, the Secretary shall designate as excess property and dispose of all facilities, equipment, and other real and personal property, and all interests in the same, held by the United States in the Federal Helium System.
+>   - **(1)** *In general* Not earlier than 2 years after the date of commencement of Phase C described in subsection (c) and not later than September 30, 2021, the Secretary shall designate as excess property and dispose of all facilities, equipment, and other real and personal property, and all interests in the same, held by the United States in the Federal Helium System.
 >   - **(2)** *Applicable law* The disposal of the property described in paragraph (1) shall be in accordance with subtitle I of title 40, United States Code.
 >   - **(3)** *Proceeds* All proceeds accruing to the United States by reason of the sale or other disposal of the property described in paragraph (1) shall be treated as funds received under this Act for purposes of subsection (e).
 >   - **(4)** *Costs* All costs associated with the sale and disposal (including costs associated with termination of personnel) and with the cessation of activities under this subsection shall be paid from amounts available in the Helium Production Fund established under subsection (e).